dapd007/v-calendar-scheduler/docs/guide/events.md

 The format for the times is `"HH:mm"`, using 24-hour.

 ::: tip
-Any event you later to the array, as well as any event created using the [Event dialog](#event-dialog), will appear in the calendar automatically.
+Any event you later add to the array, as well as any event created using the [Event dialog](#event-dialog), will appear in the calendar automatically.
 :::

 ## Custom attributes